AdelBeit/email-utils/README.md

 # Email Finder

-good for guessing emails and doing a quick & dirty verification.
+good for guessing emails and doing a quick & dirty validation.